Credit Improvement Victoria

 Credit History Length (15%)

 It’s also good to maintain credit accounts for a solid amount of time.
 The longer an account has been active and used responsibly, the higher your score will be.
-Additionally, longer credit history will show a lender that you’re experienced in handling credit, potentially making you less of a risk.
+Additionally, longer credit history will show lenders in Victoria that you’re experienced in handling credit, potentially making you less of a risk.

 Credit Inquiries (15%)

 There are two kinds of credit inquiries that can be made toward your report.
 A soft inquiry will occur when a non-credit entity, including yourself, checks your report for whatever reason and will have no effect at all.
 However, a hard inquiry occurs when a lender pulls your report during your application for new credit and causes your credit score to drop by a few points.